Is anyone confusing you into believing a lie and compromising your values?

 Imagine that the Kingdom of God is a castle with a moat around it.
 The castle is God’s covenant with us.
 When we move into the castle, God protects us from the evil monsters that live on the other side of the moat.
 He teaches us, He gives us great friends and good uses for our talents and He showers us with gifts just for the pleasure of watching us get excited about His generosity.

 However, the view outside the castle looks very interesting.
 So we go out to explore.
 Soon, we begin to believe what we hear in that world, because it seems to make sense.
-Then a monster, which has disguised itself as a good friend (another lie), convinces us to do something that is contrary to the rules of the castle.
+Then a monster, which has disguised itself as a good friend (another lie), is confusing us to convince us to do something that is contrary to the rules of the castle.
 In disobeying the King, we break our covenant with Him.
 We can no longer see the drawbridge that leads back to the castle.

 The more lies we believe, the harder it gets to see the truth.
 If we’re still living with the monsters when we die, we’ve become so used to their lies that we choose to stay with them for all eternity, which is hell.